build-on-aws/content/posts/cloud-journeys/01-serverless-image-recognition-app/index.md

 ---
-title: "Cloud Journeys: Building a serverless image recognition website with ML"
+title: "Cloud Journeys: Building a Serverless Image Recognition Website with Machine Learning"
 description: "The Code Examples team tells the story of how they created a serverless application that detects labels for images and lets the user download those images by label.
 This is the first entry in a new content category called Cloud Journeys."
 tags:
   - cdk